AbednegoA/Deploying-Elasticsearch-on-Kubernetes/README.md

 # Elasticsearch on Kubernetes
 This project is used to deploy Elasticsearch on kubernetes

-# How to Connect to K8s Cluster
+# Connect to K8s Cluster
 ```bash
 export KUBECONFIG=./kubeconfig_244894765
 ```